mvanegas10/VA201620-Project09/README.md

 ## Data Characterization

-We have access to 5 different datasets.
+We have access to 3 different datasets.
- 1. Recharge data: This dataset is a **table**.
-Each item in the table has 6 different attributes: 4 **ordered** (card id, recharging point id, value and route) and 2 **categorical** (direction: inbound or outbound, and type of card: personalized, subsidized).
+ 1. Ticket stamping: This dataset is a **table**.
+Each item in the table has 3 **ordered** attributes (card id, TM station id, timestamp) and 1 **categorical** attribute (type of card: personalized, subsidized, ...).
- 2. Ticket stamping: This dataset is a **table**.
-Each item in the table has
+ 2. Amount of times the gate is crossed for leaving the station each 15 minutes: This dataset is a **table**.
+Each item in the table has 3 **ordered** attributes (amount of occurrences, timestamp and TM station id).
+ 3. TM Station's location: This is a **spacial** dataset.
+Each item has a **geometry** attribute and an **ordered** attribute that represents the TM station id.

 ## First Solution Approach

-T1.
+- T1.
 Critical inbound and outbound routes in an specific range of time (rush and free hours) having as origin and destination a TM Station.
-T2.
+- T2.
 Critical TM Stations dpeending on the amount of people entering during rush hours.
+- T3.

 ## References